ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/program-components/slides.md

     -   **Q5**: How to external **packages** aid Python programmers?

--   You will different types of functions during this course!
+-   You will leverage different types of functions during this course!

 -   Balance the **trade-offs** associated with different functions!